• Skip to main content

 Ritz Carlton Lodge Spicy Pecans is one that everyone loves and we clearly got it somewhere else.
 Bourbon-Glazed Cajun Beef Tenderloin is another that came from an older cookbook, but we're always honest about the source.

 Lo and behold, the only references I could find using this recipe title attributed Paula Deen, via the Food Network.
-Every single one of them pointed to Paula Deen as the originator.

 Sara and son James both helped dig for for contact information, and eventually came up with a winner.
-In the end, I didn't actually speak to Mrs. McLendon who is nearly 90 years old, but she did ask her daughter-in-law to contact me.
+In the end, I didn't actually speak to Mrs. McLendon who was nearly 90 years old, but she did ask her daughter-in-law to contact me.

 If you love reading stories about the origins of recipes and ingredients you'll want to check out Southern Food: Then & Now.